-With construction in Future World, many fans are questioning whether they should skip Epcot on their 2020 and 2021 vacations to Walt Disney World.
+With construction in Future World, many fans are questioning whether they should skip Epcot on their 2021 vacations to Walt Disney World.
 In this post, we’ll cover what’s happening, when projects will be completed, and how they’ll impact your experience on upcoming visits.
-(Updated August 28, 2020.)
+(Updated January 2, 2021.)

 When it comes to radical Disney park overhauls, there are two existing ‘templates’ based upon recent projects: Disney California Adventure and Disney’s Hollywood Studios.
 Most Walt Disney World fans will likely be familiar with the latter, which sacrificed a lot to get where we are today.
 (Arguably, too much.)

 Both of these other park reimaginings significantly impacted guests, albeit in markedly different ways.
 Epcot’s overhaul will likewise no doubt weigh on the park experience for the next several years.
 The question thus becomes, should you skip Epcot?
 As with so many things, the answer is “it depends.”
 In this case, upon your priorities at the park…

 At Disney’s Hollywood Studios, several attractions closed in order for construction to occur, including flagship and opening day experiences that defined the park, along with other less-popular offerings.
 There were fewer attractions to experience, but the construction at DHS didn’t significantly impact the atmosphere.
 Most construction occurred within buildings or out of the way, with walls up at dead-ends but not in main thoroughfares or places creating visual blight.